InsightDataScience/aws-ops-insight/README.md

 Terraform also has a great community of open source modules available in the [Terraform Registry](https://registry.terraform.io/).
 We'll be using several of the pre-built AWS modules now.

 ## Setting up your Virtual Private Cloud (VPC)
 In past sessions, someone gets hacked and Bitcoin miners go crazy burning through AWS resources.
 To ensure that simple mistakes don’t cost you tremendously, you'll set up guardrails with a network that can only contain a fixed number of nodes.
-If you need more instances later, your PD can expand your network.
+If you need more instances later, we can help you expand your network.

 AWS uses software-defined network to offer a small network that is secure from others called a Virtual Private Cloud (VPC).
 We'll use Terraform to set up a simple and small "sandbox VPC" where you can build your infrastructure safely.